#___ratingbadge_0 { display: none !important; }

 The Kidneys store the essence that fuels vitality.
 To support Kidney Qi:

 • Get adequate rest to replenish your energy reserves.
-In the run up to Christmas we may often feel tired.
-If you have some time and space, it may be a good idea to have a nap, definitely going to bed before 10pm.
+In the run-up to Christmas, we may often feel tired.
+If you have some time and space, it may be a good idea to have a nap.
+Definitely aim to go to bed before 10 PM.

-• Keeping the lower back warm, if you back is achy a hot water bottle may soothe the discomfort, or wearing haramaki over your back and tummy.
+• Keep your lower back warm.
+If your back is achy, a hot water bottle may soothe the discomfort, or wearing a haramaki over your back and tummy can help.

 • Incorporate warming foods such as black beans, walnuts, and lamb.